0Verum1/finance-analytics-portfolio/01_sql_finance_case/README.md

 ## 🧠 Business Problem

-This project demonstrates financial analytics using SQL.
-The goal is to analyze revenue, costs, margins, and customer behavior from transactional tables to generate metrics commonly used in finance teams.
+This project demonstrates how SQL can be used to analyze core financial and customer metrics from transactional data.
+The objective is to help finance teams understand revenue trends, profitability, customer behavior, and potential churn in order to support better financial planning and decision-making.

 ---